-All first-time visitors wishing to use the library must create a user account in Portal1791, our online request system; present a valid, government-issued photo ID upon arrival (original only, no facsimiles); and be photographed by MHS staff.
+All researchers must create a user account in Portal1791, our online request system.
+To complete their registration, upon arrival all researchers must present a valid, government-issued photo ID upon arrival (original only, no facsimiles); and be photographed by MHS staff.

 Most personal belongings (e.g., notebooks, folders, books, papers, pens, bags) are not allowed into the library.
 Researchers must secure these items in the lockers provided in the orientation room. laptops, tablets, cell phones, and cameras (and the accompanying power cords) are the only personal items allowed into the library; cases for these devices, however, must be stored in the lockers.
 Upon exiting the reading room, researchers will be asked to open laptops for inspection by library staff.